 Let’s start with the positive.
 Begin by entering your paychecks as a repeating event, depending on how you get paid.
 I’ll show you a couple of examples here that are similar to how my husband’s and my calendar work (with hypothetical numbers, of course!).

 First, click on the date of your next paycheck.
 Let’s say I get paid once a month, on the 15th.
 I’ll double-click into the 15th of the month, which will open a new event to edit.
 I title my budget calendar events with the name of the income or bill and the amount.

 You may come up with a different naming pattern.
 But whatever you do, be sure you stick to your pattern so that this doesn’t get unnecessarily confusing.

 I typically save budget events as all-day events because they show up better on the calendar interface.
 And since there’s probably no particular time associated with budget due dates, you don’t need to worry about assigning them an hour deadline.

 Just click “Done” when your parameters are correct.
 Then, click “Save.”
-Here’s what your new event looks like on the calendar:

 Now in our imaginary calendar, we’re going to follow these same steps to include an every-other-Friday paycheck for my husband.
 For an every-other-week paycheck, your repeat parameters will look like this: